GPRS -

 - Can GPRS be considered as a typical Dial-Up Service? (which implicitly requires similar settings)

-- How critical is the high variance of RTT during a GPRS data transfer when it comes to unnecessary retransmissions?
+- How critical is the high variance of RTT during a GPRS data transfer when it comes to unnecessary retransmissions? - The Bandwidth Delay Product

 - Some Example Calculations for GPRS and Dial-Up